Watch Our FREE Training

 • Affordability Index: 167.4 (Latest Information From The NAR)

-Homes in Dallas move quickly—averaging just 46 days on the market—which is a huge win for wholesalers looking to assign contracts fast and keep carrying costs to a minimum.
+Dallas continues to rank among the best cities to wholesale real estate, thanks to its strong job market, growing population, and accessible housing prices.
+Ranked third on Indeed's list of "Best Cities for Job Seekers", Dallas attracts new residents at a steady clip, which fuels consistent buyer demand.
+Homes in Dallas move quickly — averaging just 46 days on the market — a significant advantage for wholesalers looking to assign contracts fast and keep carrying costs to a minimum.
 With nearly 1.3 million people and a median household income of $58,231, the city has a solid foundation of buyers across various price points.
 And with an affordability index of 167.4, many end buyers can still afford homes here, which helps keep demand high.

 4. Rochester, New York

-• Median Home Value: $217,411 (2025)
+• Median Home Value: $217,411 (2026)

-• 1-Year Appreciation Rate: N/A (2025)
+• 1-Year Appreciation Rate: N/A (2026)

-• Median Days On Market: 12 (2025)
+• Median Days On Market: 12 (2026)

 • Population: 209,352 (Latest U.S. Census Bureau Estimates)